Vista2003/HoiKay.Li/_posts/2025-08-06-plateofkatsu.markdown

 ![Katsu_Curry]({{site.github.url}}/assets/img/katsucurry/カツカレー.jpg)

-To set the stage, it was January 2024 and I was in London with a group of friends and some things happened and I was left solo in Chinatown and I was going up and down the streets to find something that tickled my fancy.
+To set the stage, it was January 2024 and I was in London with a group of friends and some things happened and I was left solo in Chinatown.
+I was going up and down the streets to find something that tickled my fancy.
 My eyes caught on a place called [Tokyo Diner](https://maps.app.goo.gl/XxehGrHX4CgduRaV9)（東京ダイナー）as it served Japanese food but with one note on the menu that peaked my interest 「全てのスタッフが日本語を話せます」 (All our staff speak Japanese).

 For context, I was early in my Japanese language learning journey at the time and up to that point I was drilling immersion based learning methods that were similar to AJATT (All Japanese All The Time) and at that point, I thought I knew enough to order but that was a complete unknown.
 But regardless of how my nerves felt that night, I got a table for one and sat down.
 I looked at the menu and found カツカレー (Katsu Curry) on the menu and I knew it was a good option to order but in that moment, I was unsure if I sure order in English or Japanese.